Organizational Leadership Careers: Job Duties, Requirements & Salary Info

 For school administrators dealing with K-12 students, each state requires different levels of certification and licensing.
 To be a principal, for instance, some districts require certification as a school administrator.
 Many states require school administrators to be credentialed, which means they have spent additional years training in specific education coursework and have passed a lengthy exam.
 School administrators who obtain a credential in one state may have to obtain a different credential in another to meet each state's standards.

-As a whole, the BLS reported that in 2012 school administrators in elementary and secondary schools earned an annual median salary of $87,760.
-Recognize that many school administrators usually receive a generous benefits package on top of their salary.
-While elementary and secondary schools employ the highest number of school administrators, those employed by junior colleges earned the most money in 2012, per the BLS, with an average salary of $120,580.
+As a whole, the BLS reported that in 2013 school administrators in elementary and secondary schools earned an annual median salary of $88,380.
+Many school administrators usually receive a generous benefits package on top of their salary.
+While elementary and secondary schools employ the highest number of school administrators, those employed by junior colleges earned the most money in 2013, per the BLS, with an average salary of $120,780.

-At the postsecondary level, school administrators in general earned a median annual salary of $86,490 in 2012, per BLS records.
-Those instructors providing scientific research and development services, however, earned an average of $203,760 a year.
+At the postsecondary level, school administrators in general earned a median annual salary of $87,410 in 2013, per BLS records.
+Those instructors working in the scientific research and development services industry, however, earned an average of $151,830 a year.

-Related to Organizational Leadership Careers: Job Duties, Requirements and Salary Info
+Related to Organizational Leadership Careers: Job Duties, Requirements & Salary Info

 - Recently Updated